René Favaloro: The Favaloro Foundation

 Favaloro returned to Argentina in 1971 with the dream of developing a center of excellence similar to the Cleveland Clinic, that combined medical attention, research, and education.

 Bearing that in mind, he founded the Fundación Favaloro in 1975 along with several collaborators.
 He took pride in having trained more than 450 residents from all over Argentina and the Americas.
-Favaloro contributed to raise the standard level of his specialty for the benefit of patients through innumerable courses, seminars, and conferences organized by the Fundación, among them the distinguished "Cardiology for the Consultant" (Cardiología para el Consultante), held every two years.
+Favaloro contributed to raising the standard level of his specialty for the benefit of patients through innumerable courses, seminars, and conferences organized by the Fundación, among them the distinguished "Cardiology for the Consultant" (Cardiología para el Consultante), held every two years.

 In 1980 Favaloro established the "Basic Investigation Laboratory" (Laboratorio de Investigación Básica), which was long financed with his own money and which, at the time, depended upon the support of the Research and Teaching Department of the Fundación Favaloro.
 Subsequently, it became the Institute of Research in Basic Sciences of the University Institute of Biomedical Sciences (Instituto de Investigación en Ciencias Básicas del Instituto Universitario de Ciencias Biomédicas) which in turn, was transformed into the Universidad Favaloro in August 1998.

 In 1992 the nonprofit Favaloro Foundation Institute of Cardiology and Cardiovascular Surgery (Instituto de Cardiología y Cirugía Cardiovascular de la Fundación Favaloro) opened in Buenos Aires.
 With the motto "advanced technology in the service of medical humanism", this institute offers highly specialized services of cardiology, cardiovascular surgery and heart, lung, cardiopulmonary, liver, kidney, and bone marrow transplants, among other areas.
 Favaloro focused his career there, surrounded by a selected group of professionals.
-One of his more famous patients was boxing promoter and Luna Park arena owner Tito Lectoure, on whom Dr. Favaloro operated in 1990.
-It should be mentioned, however, that despite the immense costs of bypass surgery, Dr Favaloro operated daily on indigent patients, something that he felt was both a necessity and his obligation.
+One of his more famous patients was boxing promoter and Luna Park arena owner Tito Lectoure, on whom Favaloro operated in 1990.
+It should be mentioned, however, that despite the immense costs of bypass surgery, Favaloro operated daily on indigent patients, something that he felt was both a necessity and his obligation.

 He kept his emphasis on disease prevention and promoting basic rules of hygiene to reduce mortality rate.
 With that objective, the Fundación Favaloro researches illness detection and prevention programs.
 Also, many publications were released by the Centro Editor de la Fundación Favaloro (Publishing Center of the Favaloro Foundation), which ceased to operate in 2000.
 The Favaloro Foundation is currently one of the largest institutions dedicated to cardiology in the Americas.